Andrew-Keenlyside/surf-seg/README.md

 # Instructions for Use
 Once open, the app can carry out various tasks with some requiring more data than others.
 N.B. that as many functions require nifti inputs, this can be rather RAM intensive.

-- Segmentation:

-  Requires an input directory of JPEG2000 (.jp2) images.
+- Segmentation: Requires an input directory of JPEG2000 (.jp2) images.
 Tested/runs on Windows and Linux (ubuntu).
   (note multiple niftis will be 10x sized and will need to be stored on ram, so check file sizes before use)

-- Interpolation

-   Requires input and sparce mask nifti volumes.
+- Interpolation: Requires input and sparce mask nifti volumes.
 Runs on **linux only** (ubuntu).

-- Conversion to Nifti

-  Requires an input directory of JPEG2000 (.jp2) images.
+- Conversion to Nifti: Requires an input directory of JPEG2000 (.jp2) images.
 Tested/runs on Windows and Linux (ubuntu).
   (note a nifti will be 10x sized and will need to be stored on ram, so check file sizes before use)

-- Binning resolution
+- Binning resolution: TBC.

-  TBC.